 Mitty, the loveable loaf, is forever damned in freshman literature classes for his stagnant ineffectiveness.
 His daydreams are things of static; a means to avoid change of stasis, movement.
 Walter Mitty lived in the pauses, the stops.

-By way of contrast, we’re told, progress, our ever changing (yet always the same) Crystal Palace, requires courageous sweat.
+By way of contrast, we’re lectured, progress, our ever changing (yet paradoxically always the same) Crystal Palace, requires courageous sweat.
 Courageous steps.
-“Courageous” heads down, so as not to notice that humankind is stepping in place.
+“Courageous” heads down, so as not to notice that humankind isn’t stepping with the same sized steps and is stepping in place.
 Looking up, looking ahead, is the way of despair.
-Blinded by the comfort of our own pause, we fail to realize that we all live as Walter Mitty.
+Looking to our left or our right is the way of guilt.
+The pause between our steps is where we find our sweet spot.
+Blinded by the comfort of our own pause, we fail to realize that we live as Walter Mitty.

 In 1849, Kierkegaard opined: